halflumi/rust-advertisement/Hot-Patching in Rust.md

 }
 ```

-It has recoverable mechanics and uses mutexes to rule race conditions.
+It has recoverable mechanics and uses mutexes to rule out race conditions.
 Crate `detour` should be taken into consideration when function detour is necessary in Rust.

 ### A Deeper Dive into The Function Detour in Rust